AdrianCiuciui/Selenium-Java-Maven-TestNG-Project/README.md

 # Selenium-Java
 Automation project for https://www.saucedemo.com

+This project is closely related to https://github.com/AdrianCiuciui/Playwright-Typescript.
+They both handle the same demo website and their tests cover similar flows.

 There are some login tests and two e2e tests.
 They can be found in the Test classes.
 What they cover:
 - the core business flow: placing a product in the cart and performing checkout with it